imrafaelmerino/JIO/README.md

 Key points:

+1. After the first failure and three retries, the value -1 from the recover function is returned

-1. The `retry` method can accept a predicate, allowing you to specify which errors should trigger a retry.
+2. The `retry` method can accept a predicate, allowing you to specify which errors should trigger a retry.
 This fine-grained control is valuable for handling specific error scenarios.

-2. Retry policies in JIO are composable, making it easy to build complex retry strategies.
+3. Retry policies in JIO are composable, making it easy to build complex retry strategies.
 For example, you can create a policy like this:

    ```code